14827 Hypnos: Naming

 This minor planet was named after Hypnos from Greek mythology.
 He is the god of sleep, son of Nyx and Erebus and twin brother of Thanatos.
 He enters the sleep of mortals and gives them dreams of foolishness or inspiration.
 The English word "hypnosis" is derived from his name.
 The official naming citation was published by the Minor Planet Center on 6 January 2003 (M.P.C.
 47301).

 Exploration

-Hypnos may be a potential target for the LICIACube mission after the completion of its primary mission.
+Hypnos was a potential target for the LICIACube extended mission, but contact was lost shortly after completion of the primary mission.